Building an Employee Server with FastMCP

 Show Content

-Now we will test that the server is up and that it adheres to the Model Context Protocol correctly by listing its tools.We will use the MCP Inspector tool which creates a locally running MCP client along with a user facing web interface.You should see the following output:Copy the session token from this output.
+Now we will test that the server is running and that it adheres to the Model Context Protocol correctly by listing its tools.We will use the MCP Inspector tool which creates a locally running MCP client along with a user facing web interface.You should see the following output:Copy the session token from this output.

 2.1 Run the MCP Inspector